kwaldenphd/topicmodeling-tutorial/README.md

 ## Getting Data

-Download the "Topic_Modeling_Corpus" compressed zip folder in this Repo to your Desktop.
+Download the "Files" compressed zip folder in this Repo to your Desktop.
 Extract the folder contents.

 ## Launching GTMT